promise/readme/README.md

 ✨ Pushed 2 commits to countr/website
 ✨ Pushed 1 commit to countr/website
 ✨ Pushed 2 commits to countr/countr
 ✨ Pushed 1 commit to countr/countr
-✨ Pushed 11 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
 ```